How Do Scannable Fake IDs Work?

 Holograms and/or Watermarks can be one final test of an IDs legitimacy.
 This feature creates a 3D effect that can be seen on flat surfaces.
 To create this effect, the image is made using nanostructures that will refract light in a specific way, thus making the 2D image appear 3D.
 This feature is hard for criminals to forge because this technique can only be done using highly specialized lab equipment.
 That being said, it is possible to create a simple hologram, but again, this is where a hardware and software combination comes into play.
 The E-Seek M500 can use the UV light previously discussed and look at the hologram in detail.
 So much so, that when combined with our software, it can tell you if the hologram is the wrong one for the state in question.

-If you’re interested in learning more about how our scanning software can help protect your business against fake ID use, be sure to contact one of our industry experts.
+If you’re interested in learning more about how our ID Authentication can help protect your business against fake ID use, be sure to contact one of our industry experts.